joshmarinacci/idealos_bottom/README.md

 The APIs are designed to support multiple implementations.
 Currently the core server and apps are written in Javascript, while the display server is written in Rust.
-There is also a separate display implementation in browser Javascript in a separate repo as part of the debugger.
+There is also a separate display implementation in browser Javascript [as part of the debugger](https://github.com/joshmarinacci/idealos_sidecar).

-The actual schema for supported messages is in a separate repo, along with generated Javascript and Rust bindings to those messages.
+The actual schema for supported messages [is in a separate repo](https://github.com/joshmarinacci/idealos_schemas), along with generated Javascript and Rust bindings to those messages.

 ## Steps to Run